darkpalacestudio/manuals/chameleon/06_release_notes.md

 ## v1.3.3 (NEXT)
 - Fix UI bug which caused explanation (?) text to flicker when a controller is touched
+- Windows installer now installs into `C:\Program Files\Common Files\VST3\darkpalacestudio` by default.
+Same for LV2 and clap plugins.

+Note: Because of the changed installation directory, you are required to delete the old plugin before installing the new one.

 ## v1.3.2
 - Add support for MacOS 13 and MacOS 14